 Day 21: Flight from Sapporo to Tokyo and from Tokyo to Europe

-Everything comes and passes, and unfortunately, the best of Japan in 3 weeks, including a week visiting Hokkaido, has come to an end too.
+Everything comes and passes, and unfortunately, your 3-week Japan trip including a week visiting Hokkaido, has come to an end too.
 The flight from Sapporo to Tokyo takes around 1 hour and 40 minutes.
 Depending on your flight time, you can spend a few hours shopping or enjoying some of the must-see attractions in Tokyo that you missed.
 I hope this travel guide for Japan has been helpful to you π